From Interpretability to Performance: Optimizing Retrieval Heads for Long-Context Language Models: Experiments

 Interestingly, the training sequences average only 63.62 tokens for inputs and 494.69 tokens for outputs, significantly shorter than the evaluation contexts.
 This reveals an advantage of the proposed method: it enhances long-context capabilities through short-sequence training, consistent with findings in~\citet{gao-etal-2025-train} that post-training with short-context instruction datasets is sufficient for achieving good long-context performance.

 \paragraph{Improvements on Qwen3 across all context lengths.} On Qwen3, consistent improvements are also observed with RetMask: +0.57 at 8K, +0.45 at 16K, +0.45 at 32K, +1.35 at 64K, +0.89 at 128K.
 However, the improvements are modest compared to those on Llama-3.1, and the Random-Mask baseline was slightly better than RetMask by 0.24 points when the input sequence is 128K tokens long.
-We attribute this to fundamental differences in retrieval head patterns, which will be explained in \S~\ref{sec:distribution}.
-We also provide a detailed analysis of how Qwen3's reasoning contents affect the performance in \S~\ref{exp:reasoning}. \paragraph{Improvement is significant on tasks requiring long-context processing.} Table~\ref{tab:results_llama} details the task-specific impact of the method on Llama-3.1 evaluated using input sequences of 128K tokens.
+We attribute this to the fundamental differences in retrieval score distribution as detailed in \S~\ref{sec:distribution}.
+We also provide a detailed analysis of how Qwen3's reasoning contents affect the performance in \S~\ref{exp:reasoning}.

+\paragraph{Improvement is significant on tasks requiring long-context processing.} Table~\ref{tab:results_llama} details the task-specific impact of the method on Llama-3.1 evaluated using input sequences of 128K tokens.
 We observe particularly significant improvements on tasks requiring precise information retrieval: \textit{Cite} improved from 3.09 to 5.25 (70\% relative improvement) and \textit{Re-rank} improved from 13.73 to 18.16 (32\% relative improvement).
 Both tasks require referring back to the document segments in context and generating text while reorganizing them.
 These results validate that strengthening retrieval heads enhances both the model's ability to locate information in long contexts and its capacity to generate well-grounded, context-backed responses.